-READY EARLY SUMMER 2019.
+READY LATER IN THE SEASON.
 The name Beni-Kujaku is a bit of a giveaway that this epimedium is a Japanese cultivar, and a particularly beautiful one it is too.
 In spring above the foliage made up of smallish heart-shaped mid-green leaves slender stems hold pendant clusters of double rose pink flowers shading to white at the centres.
 A very lovely thing for a shady spot.
 Any reasonable soil.
 6 to 12 in.
 2 litre pot.

 Beni-Kujaku translates as Crimson Peacock, we are led to believe.
 Although the flowers are more pink than red, it can be said there is something of the peacock about it, as this epimedium, despite its modest stature, is a showy thing, and it will bring a dash of glamour to any shady corner that you care to put it in.